What is foreign language anxiety?

 And you can cure it as you would any other fear you’ve conquered in your life.

 You can face it.

-Check out our five top tips for facing your language anxiety in the easiest and most pain-free way possible:
+Check out our seven top tips for facing your language anxiety in the easiest and most pain-free way possible:

 1. Stay focused